chonkykai/Projects/house_price_prediction/README.md

 Observations:
 1. It is observed that most of the houses are built in model A, Improved and New Generation
 2. This also indicates that the general population of houses are built in model A, Improved and New Generation.
-3. Potential buyers should potentially lookout for these houses as it would mean that these houses would be hotter in demand since it is regularly sold and bought on the propert market.
+3. Potential buyers should potentially lookout for these houses as it would mean that these houses would be hotter in demand since it is regularly sold and bought on the property market.
+4. It is important to note that most of these models are obsolete as most of the flat models have been discontinued in the early 1990s.
+To check for the flat model, check out the [lease commencement date](https://services2.hdb.gov.sg/web/fi10/emap.html), followed by cross referencing the year that the flat was made in this [Link](https://www.teoalida.com/singapore/hdbflattypes/).

 ### Countplot: Count Of Flat Type